 35.3.16.5.2 End time alignment of response PPDUs using SRS Control field

 A non-AP STA affiliated with a non-AP MLD operating on a pair of NSTR links for that MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to an AP unless a non-AP STA affiliated with the non-AP MLD has received from the AP MLD a Basic Multi-Link element with the SRS Support subfield equal to 1.
-A STA affiliated with a non-AP MLD shall not transmit a TB PPDU carrying an MPDU with SRS Control subfield.
+A non-AP(#19589) STA affiliated with a non-AP MLD shall not transmit a TB PPDU carrying an MPDU with SRS Control subfield.

-An AP affiliated with an AP MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to a STA affiliated with a non-AP MLD.
+An AP affiliated with an AP MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to a non-AP(#19589) STA affiliated with a non-AP MLD.

 TGbe editor: Change Clause AF.10 as follows (track change on):

 AF.10 Examples of frame exchanges for TDLS discovery and setup involving a non-AP MLD

-Figure AF-39 (TDLS direct link involving a STA affiliated with a non-AP MLD and a non-AP STA that is not affiliated with a non-AP MLD) and Figure AF-40 (TDLS direct link involving non-AP STAs affiliated with different non-AP MLDs) provide examples of a single link TDLS direct link where at least one of the peer STAs is a TDLS non-AP STA affiliated with a non-AP MLD.
+Figure AF-39 (TDLS direct link involving a non-AP(#19589) STA affiliated with a non-AP MLD and a non-AP STA that is not affiliated with a non-AP MLD) and Figure AF-40 (TDLS direct link involving non-AP STAs affiliated with different non-AP MLDs) provide examples of a single link TDLS direct link where at least one of the peer STAs is a TDLS non-AP STA affiliated with a non-AP MLD.
 The TA field of Data frames transmitted by the TDLS STA that is affiliated with an MLD over the direct link is set to its non-AP MLD’s MAC address.

-Figure AF-39—TDLS direct link involving a STA affiliated with a non-AP MLD and a non-AP STA that is not affiliated with a non-AP MLD
+Figure AF-39—TDLS direct link involving a non-AP(#19589) STA affiliated with a non-AP MLD and a non-AP STA that is not affiliated with a non-AP MLD